Reactive Mobile Apps with GraphQL and Maui

 Michael is a member of the GraphQL technical steering committee, a Microsoft MVP, and the author of the Hot Chocolate project (https://github.com/ChilliCream/hotchocolate), a platform for building GraphQL servers and clients in .NET.
-For the last couple of years, this open-source project is his main focus.
+This open-source project has been his main focus for the last couple of years.

-Brandon is a Developer Advocate at Microsoft where he gets to work closely with the developer community and help fellow mobile app and cloud developers make 5-star apps.
+Brandon is a Developer Advocate at AWS where he gets to work closely with the developer community and help fellow mobile app and cloud developers make 5-star apps.

 An avid mobile app developer, Brandon loves to code and has contributed to and published countless apps!